 Transformation can only happen based on values and principles that are just.
 It means that the community has to understand it's rights and it's duties based on education, health, gender equality, protection and human rights.
 Once the favela residents understand their rights and duties toward their own communities, growth and transformation will happen.
 Change includes initiatives, courage to change from an individual to a collective point of view.
 It always includes an increase of responsibility as a key value to build on.
 It always means a positive look towards the surrounding and transformation as an outcome of learning and growing through the diversity.
 It always means a pro-active community.
 Only when the community understands this responsibility, sustainable change and transformation is possible.

-Hanne H Fellers (founder/CEO)
+Hanne H Fellers (Founder)

 LaTianna Williams (treasurer/staff)